dorukerel3/WLED-Zero-S3/README.md

 ## Project Overview

 This repository is a `v16.0.1` fork of WLED with a minimal, targeted set of changes on top: a PlatformIO build environment for the ESP32-S3-WROOM-1-N16R8 module, and a one-line source patch that makes the "turn on at boot" behavior a compile-time default instead of a runtime setting a user has to configure.
-Everything else is unmodified upstream WLED, retained via full git history so the fork can track future upstream releases.
+Everything else is unmodified upstream WLED.

 The goal is an appliance-grade default: a unit flashed straight from a release binary boots with its LED power stage off and correctly oriented for the board's MOSFET switching circuit, without requiring anyone to open the web UI and change settings first.